Falaxir/kasm-registry/README.md

   <br>
 </h1>

-<p align="center">This repository is a template you can use to create your own registry that will work with Kasm Workspaces.
-A front end website is automatically generated for you and will look similar to the one below.</p>
+<p align="center">This repository is my personal kasm images that i use in my kasm environement</p>

 ![image](https://user-images.githubusercontent.com/5698566/230064289-9e8967a1-4ff9-43f3-8495-f4170c23a80f.png)